 RI Index

-The chart below illustrates the development of a monthly illustrative investment model with contributions of 500 euros and annual increases of 2.00% over the past ten years, before taxes.
-The capital development is calculated according to the RI Index simulation.
-For context, the model‑based capital developments of the S&P 500 and the MSCI World Index are also shown.
+The chart below shows the performance of an illustrative savings plan with monthly contributions of €180 and annual increases of 2.00% over the period 14 June 2016 to 12 June 2026, before taxes.
+The capital development is based on the RI Index.
+For context, capital developments for the S&P 500 and the MSCI World are shown as comparative benchmarks.

 TWR (Time‑Weighted Return): Measures the pure investment performance of the portfolio, independent of the timing and size of cash flows.
 The TWR is suitable for comparing different investment strategies because it evaluates only the quality of the portfolio allocation — not the investor’s contribution behavior.
 It answers the question: How strong was the investment strategy itself?